Hallucination (artificial intelligence): Text-to-image generative AI

 Text-to-image models, such as Stable Diffusion, Midjourney and others, often produce inaccurate or unexpected results.
 For instance, Gemini depicted Nazi German soldiers as people of color, causing controversy and leading Google to pause image generation involving people in Gemini.
+Generative AI is also used in photo sleuthing, occasionally causing problems.
+Luther (2025) describes instances in which generative AI tools used in photo-sleuthing incorrectly identify individuals or fabricate historical matches when analyzing archival military images.
+These image-based hallucinations can lead to the spread of misinformation about historical figures, military records, and genealogical research.